rust-lang/rust/src/doc/tarpl/safe-unsafe-meaning.md

 % How Safe and Unsafe Interact

-So what's the relationship between Safe and Unsafe?
+So what's the relationship between Safe and Unsafe Rust?
 How do they interact?

-Rust models the seperation between Safe and Unsafe with the `unsafe` keyword, which can be thought as a sort of *foreign function interface* (FFI) between Safe and Unsafe.
-This is the magic behind why we can say Safe is a safe language: all the scary unsafe bits are relagated *exclusively* to FFI *just like every other safe language*.
+Rust models the separation between Safe and Unsafe Rust with the `unsafe` keyword, which can be thought as a sort of *foreign function interface* (FFI) between Safe and Unsafe Rust.
+This is the magic behind why we can say Safe Rust is a safe language: all the scary unsafe bits are relegated *exclusively* to FFI *just like every other safe language*.

-However because one language is a subset of the other, the two can be cleanly intermixed as long as the boundary between Safe and Unsafe is denoted with the `unsafe` keyword.
+However because one language is a subset of the other, the two can be cleanly intermixed as long as the boundary between Safe and Unsafe Rust is denoted with the `unsafe` keyword.
 No need to write headers, initialize runtimes, or any of that other FFI boiler-plate.

 There are several places `unsafe` can appear in Rust today, which can largely be grouped into two categories:

 * There are unchecked contracts here.
 To declare you understand this, I require you to write `unsafe` elsewhere:
     * On functions, `unsafe` is declaring the function to be unsafe to call.
       Users of the function must check the documentation to determine what this means, and then have to write `unsafe` somewhere to identify that they're aware of the danger.
     * On trait declarations, `unsafe` is declaring that *implementing* the trait is an unsafe operation, as it has contracts that other unsafe code is free to trust blindly.
 (More on this below.)

 * I am declaring that I have, to the best of my knowledge, adhered to the unchecked contracts: